SSA & DTL partner on public sector management training programme

 However, Dominic also points out that collaborative working is not easy, with SSA’s own research showing more than half of public sector collaborations fail to deliver what was promised in the business case, largely due to a lack of management skills and leadership.

-The joint venture with DTL will help to equip a generation of middle managers with the specialist skills they need and also allow public sector bodies to fund the process through the Apprenticeship Levy.
+The joint venture with Develop Training will help to equip a generation of middle managers with the specialist skills they need and also allow public sector bodies to fund the process through the Apprenticeship Levy.

 Chris Wood, CEO of DTL, said: “We are delighted to be partnering with SSA whose specialist knowledge of collaborative working in the public sector is second to none.
 Both organisations believe that this programme can have a substantial impact on improving success rates in shared service and collaboration projects with significant economic and social benefits.”